Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.Containers.md

 ### Configure with Azure CLI

+To enable Microsoft Defender for Containers:

+- Set the `Standard` pricing tier for Microsoft Defender for Containers.

+For example:

 ```bash
 az security pricing create -n 'Containers' --tier 'standard'
 ```

 ### Configure with Azure PowerShell

+To enable Microsoft Defender for Containers:

+- Set the `Standard` pricing tier for Microsoft Defender for Containers.

+For example:

 ```powershell
 Set-AzSecurityPricing -Name 'Containers' -PricingTier 'Standard'